-When you make the choice to apply for financial aid, which can include federal loans, work-study opportunities, and grants, the first step is to fill out a Free Application for Federal Student Aid, which is commonly known as a FAFSA form.
-It is important to understand the purpose of a FAFSA form in order to understand what types of aid would need to be paid back.
+When you make the choice to apply for financial aid, which can include federal loans, work-study opportunities, and grants, the first step is to fill out a Free Application for Federal Student Aid, which is commonly known as the FAFSA form.
+It is important to understand the purpose of the FAFSA form in order to know how your financial aid will need to be paid back.

-The purpose of using the FAFSA form to apply for financial aid is that the government, as well as many schools, use the information provided in the FAFSA to decide if you are even eligible for many types of financial aid, and then if so, how much aid you are eligible to receive.
+The purpose of using the FAFSA form to apply for financial aid is that the government, as well as many schools, use the information provided in the FAFSA to decide if you are even eligible for any types of financial aid and how much aid you are eligible to receive.
 More specifically, after submitting your FAFSA, you will receive your Student Aid Report (SAR) which will list your Expected Family Contribution (EFC).
 Any schools that you choose to receive your financial aid information will also receive this report.
-These schools then use it to determine the type of aid that you qualify for.
+These schools then use it to determine the type of aid for which you qualify.
 This can come in the form of federal loans, parent loans, scholarships, grants, etc.

 Founded by recognized university leaders, Edmit provides personalized insights and advice to help families find colleges that meet their academic goals and are within their financial means.
 Families that use Edmit make smarter college choices leading to less debt and better earnings outcomes, saving thousands of dollars.